memespring/wiki-platformland-content/india.md

 ### Unified Payment Interface (UPI)

 A nationwide and economy-wide payments system.
-Users can send of request money using different identifiders (Aadhaaar number, phone number, bank acount or 'virtual payment address')
+Users can send or request money using different identifiers (Aadhaaar number, phone number, bank account or 'virtual payment address')

 ### Digilocker

 [DigiLocker](https://digilocker.gov.in) personal data store for signed documents / digital proofs.
-It's operated by the Ministry of Electronics & Information Technology.
+It is operated by the Ministry of Electronics & Information Technology.
 It uses Aadhaar for linking government documents (although it is possible to use DigiLocker without linking it to an Aadhaar account [citation needed].

 [It is possible to add a digital driving licence to DigiLocker](https://indianexpress.com/article/what-is/digilocker-indian-railways-id-proof-aadhaar-card-driving-licence-upload-documents-5246808/).
-Driving licences and Aadhaar accounts in DigiLocker can be used as valid idenetity docuemmtns for travelling on India Railways.
+Driving licences and Aadhaar accounts in DigiLocker can be used as valid identity documents for travelling on India Railways.